Health Insurance for Temporary Stays

 Access to comprehensive private health insurance (PKV) depends on a health assessment.

-If you are covered under a temporary insurance plan and develop a health condition during that time, this can make future admission into full private insurance more expensive — or even impossible.
 A smart solution for long-term planners is to choose a temporary plan that includes an “upgrade option” — allowing you to switch to a full private insurance plan without another health check, if you decide to stay in Germany for more than five years.

 What Clients Say